icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

 .. attention::

     **scikit-dimension** requires **at least 101 frames** of trajectory to repourpose a global estimator as local as the default neighbourhood is composed of 100 elements.
+    If this default parameter is not changed, be sure to have long enough simulation trajectories.

 Non-basic usage
 ----------------
 It is possible to use different parameters than the default ones defined above, for example:

-Load the moleculekit `Molecule` object outside the function
+1. Load the moleculekit `Molecule` object outside the function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: python